Sunsets along the shoreline at Puerto Vallarta, Mexico. Westend61 Premium/Shutterstock

 How much money do I need for Puerto Vallarta?

-In Centro and the Zona Romántica, however, you can find options to suit all budgets, along with interesting, smaller restaurants with creative takes on Mexican food.
+In Centro and the Zona Romántica, you can find options to suit all budgets, along with interesting, smaller restaurants offering creative takes on Mexican food.
+This is the area to hit to find authentic Mexican coastal cuisine at prices that won't blow your budget.

 Is Puerto Vallarta safe for travelers?